Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Methodology

-\begin{proof} The multiparameter formulation in \cref{thm:fixedpoles} follows from \cref{lem:lowerordersolutions} and the opening paragraph.
-As long as $\vc{a}$ is real, the product of the three Toeplitz matrices in~\eqref{eq:matrixpolynomial} is of full column rank, such that the first entry of the eigenvector $\vc{z}$ can always be normalized. \end{proof}
+\begin{proof} The multiparameter formulation in \cref{thm:fixedpoles} follows from \cref{lem:lowerordersolutions} and the opening paragraph of \cref{sec:reformulation}.
+When $\vc{a}$ is real, the product of the three Toeplitz matrices in~\eqref{eq:matrixpolynomial} is of full column rank, such that the first entry of the eigenvector $\vc{z}$ can always be normalized. \end{proof}

-When $\vc{e} = ^\tr$ is used as the non-triviality constraint, the normalization equation~\eqref{eq:fonc4} can be eliminated from the system by substituting $b_0 = 1$ in~\eqref{eq:doublefirsystem}.
-A similar adaptation of the MEP in~\eqref{eq:matrixpolynomial} is possible.
+When $\vc{e} = ^\tr$ is used as the normalization vector, the non-triviality constraint~\eqref{eq:fonc4} can be eliminated from the system by substituting $b_0 = 1$ in~\eqref{eq:doublefirsystem}.
+A similar adaptation of the MEP in~\eqref{eq:matrixpolynomial} is also possible.

-\begin{remark} Our previously developed methodology in~\cite{Lagauw2025} and the methodology that follows from \cref{thm:fixedpoles} are both globally optimal, but w.r.t. a different optimization problem.
-To avoid confusion, we call the approach from~\cite{Lagauw2025} the standard globally optimal realization (S-GOR) technique and the approach that follows from \cref{thm:fixedpoles} the fixed pole globally optimal realization (FP-GOR) technique. \end{remark}
+\begin{remark} Our methodology developed in~\cite{Lagauw2025} and the methodology that follows from \cref{thm:fixedpoles} are both globally optimal, but w.r.t. a different optimization problem.
+To avoid confusion, we call the approach from~\cite{Lagauw2025} the standard globally optimal realization (S-GOR) technique and the approach that follows from \cref{thm:fixedpoles} the fixed-pole globally optimal realization (FP-GOR) technique. \end{remark}

-\begin{remark} Recall that in the TSD technique~\cite{Majda1989} the observed output data $\y$ are prefiltered to remove the effects of the fixed poles and standard least squares realization techniques are used on the obtained $\y'$.
-As became evident in \cref{ex:motivational}, this approach is heuristic since the prefilter is applied to the observed output data $\y$ and not to the model-compliant output data $\yhat$, so that also the misfit is prefiltered.
+\begin{remark} Recall that in the TSD technique~\cite{Majda1989} the observed output data $\y$ are prefiltered to remove the effects of the fixed poles and standard least squares realization techniques are used on the filtered $\y'$.
+As became evident in \cref{ex:motivational}, this approach is heuristic since the prefilter is applied to the observed output data $\y$ and not to the model-compliant output data $\yhat$, such that also the misfit is prefiltered.
 The FP-GOR technique essentially applies the same prefilter, but it does so on the to-be-estimated model-compliant output data $\yhat$.
 By changing the order of the Toeplitz matrices in~\eqref{eq:filter}, as shown in~\eqref{eq:swapped}, we get that $\toep{N - n}{\vc{b}} \toep{N - m}{\vc{c}} \yhat = \toep{N - n}{\vc{b}} \vchat{y}' = \vc{0}$, illustrating that the dynamics of the prefiltered model-compliant output data $\vchat{y}' = \toep{N - m}{\vc{c}} \yhat$ are completely determined by the unknown poles $\lbrace \pole[i] \rbrace_{i = m + 1}^n$. \end{remark}